Canadian Sea King replacement: Political delays

 As replacements were clearly needed, the Liberal government began the Maritime Helicopter Project (MHP).
 Its terms were repeatedly changed and were accused of being deliberately shaped to bar the EH101.
 The MHP was divided into two sections, with distinct airframe and integrated mission systems components.
 The two-part approach was attacked by all sides; opponents stated that separating major components only raised total costs.
 Public Works insistence on "lowest-cost compliant" bids failed to help the situation.
 In December 2002, the new minister of National Defence, John McCallum, reversed course, opting for a single contract rather than two.
 Yet, this move was criticized by many figures who had attacked the two-part process as it forced the MHP to restart.

 Despite several high-profile Sea King losses, little progress occurred until Chrétien retired in December 2003; the new prime minister, Paul Martin, made replacing the CH-124 a top priority, exempting it from a spending freeze on all major DND projects.
 On 17 December 2003, tenders were issued.
 MHP candidates were Sikorsky's S-92 Superhawk, NHIndustries NH90, and the EH101.
 The DND ruled that the NH90 did not comply with requirements and thus was eliminated, despite rumours that it had all but won the contest months before.
-The apparent reversal of favour may have been political, as Canada sought warmer relations with France.
+The apparent reversal of favour may have been political, as previously Canada had been seeking warmer industrial relations with France.
 Other factors indicated valid reasons to reject the NH90, such as size, a key criteria from the outset.